aueb-wim/ehr-mapping-design-template/README.md

 sh build_postgres.sh
 ```

 **Caution!** If `demo_postgres` container is already exist the script will drop the 3 databases and will create new ones.
+Also make sure that `demo_postgres` container is running, otherwise the script will fail.
+In case the container exist and is stopped, you must restart the container.

 3. Place the hospital csv files into the `source` folder.
 It is a good practice, for privacy reasons, not using the original csv hospital files containing all the data, but work with copy of those files having the same filenames and containing a limited number of rows (i.e. 15-40).